Let's compare family health insurance

 What levels of cover are there?

-Family healthcare will usually cover the policyholder with the option of adding family members to the policy which can sometimes work out cheaper than arranging individual cover.
+Family healthcare will usually cover the policyholder with the option of adding family members and children to the policy which can sometimes work out cheaper than arranging individual cover.

 You’ll be able to choose your level of cover and you can opt to add extras so that your policy fits around you and your family’s lifestyle.
 Policies vary by provider but as a general rule you’ll be able to get policies that cover you for: